Philadelphia - A Birthplace of American Constitution and Democracy

 Philadelphia or simply "Philly" as locals call it is one of those famous American cities I've been wanting to visit for quite...

 Philadelphia is extremely interesting from a historical perspective.
-The two most important documents in the American history were signed here: the Declaration of Independence (1776) and the US Constitution (1787).
+The two most important documents in American history were signed here: the Declaration of Independence (1776) and the US Constitution (1787).

-Downtown core is very picturesque and alive (at least during the day).
+The downtown core is very picturesque and alive (at least during the day).
 Philadelphia's cityscape can definitely compete with the other American big players such as New York, Chicago and Boston.

 Based on the number of monuments and sculptures, Philadelphia is an inarguable leader in the USA.

 The City Hall building was designed by John McArthur Junior and Thomas Walter.
 It took 30 years to build it - from 1871 to 1901.
-I'm not an expect in architectural styles, but according to Wikipedia, this building's style is called "Second Empire" in honour of Second French Empire (1851-1870) where apparently this style was very popular.
+I'm not an expert in architectural styles, but according to Wikipedia, this building's style is called "Second Empire" in honour of the Second French Empire (1851-1870) where apparently this style was very popular.

-Interesting fact: the City Hall building was the tallest building in the world between 1894 and 1908.
+Interesting fact: the City Hall building was the tallest in the world between 1894 and 1908.
 A statue of William Penn, a founder of Pennsylvania sits on top of the main dome.

 There are quite a few other interesting buildings on the main square.
 Many of them are built in the Art Deco style which was extremely popular in the USA and Canada before the Great Depression.
 One of them is the Pennsylvania Railroad Suburban Station's building.

 Over the first half of the 20th century, Philadelphia was an industrial city.
-After 1950s, it suffered the fate of all big industrial cities such as Detroit, Cleveland, Buffalo, and Baltimore.
-Once Philadelphia began to come at a loss, wealthy taxpayers and strong middle class began to move to its suburbs which only exacerbated the economic situation in Philadelphia.
+After the 1950s, it suffered the fate of all big industrial cities such as Detroit, Cleveland, Buffalo, and Baltimore.
+Once Philadelphia began to come at a loss, wealthy taxpayers and a strong middle class began to move to its suburbs which only exacerbated the economic situation in Philadelphia.
 But unlike other similar industrial cities, Philadelphia managed to survive and become a large educational and medical center.
-Its rich history helped attract a mass tourism which accounted for 39 million visitors in 2013!
-However there are still some big problems that Philadelphia is suffering from.
+Its rich history helped attract mass tourism which accounted for 39 million visitors in 2013!
+However, there are still some big problems that Philadelphia is suffering from.
 One of them is crime.

 This statue is called "Government of the People".
 Author - Jacques Lipchitz.
 "As a symbol of democracy, the sculpture suggests a process of continual struggle, mutual support and dedication, and eventual triumph" (http://www.associationforpublicart.org/artwork/government-of-the-people/).